Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Introduction and main results

+A connected compact K\"ahler manifold $X$ is an \textit{irreducible symplectic manifold} if it is holomorphic symplectic, simply connected and $h^{2,0}(X)=1$.
+In particular, an irreducible symplectic manifold has even complex dimension and trivial canonical bundle.

-Irreducible symplectic manifolds are one of the three types of manifolds which are building blocks for compact K\"ahler manifolds with numerically trivial canonical bundle.
-The Bogomolov Decomposition Theorem asserts that if $X$ is a connected compact K\"ahler manifold with numerically trivial canonical bundle, then there is a finite étale cover $\widetilde{X}$ of $X$ such that where $T$ is a complex torus, the $X_{i}$'s are irreducible Calabi-Yau manifolds (i. e. compact, connected, simply connected manifolds with trivial canonical bundle and such that $H^{0}(X_{i},\Omega_{X_{i}}^{p})=0$ for all $0<p<dim(X_{i})$), and the $Y_{j}$'s are irreducible symplectic manifolds.
+By the Bogomolov Decomposition Theorem, irreducible symplectic manifolds are one of the three types of manifolds which are building blocks for compact K\"ahler manifolds with numerically trivial canonical bundle.
+There are very few known deformation classes of irreducible symplectic manifolds, namely: